From Tables to Time: Extending TabPFN-v2 to Time Series Forecasting: Experiments

-MASE normalizes the absolute forecast error (i.e., Mean Absolute Error, MAE) by the historical seasonal error of the time series, yielding a scale-invariant metric suitable for comparisons across datasets.
-WQL measures the discrepancy between the predictive distribution and the observed value across a set of quantile levels, providing a good proxy assessment of probabilistic forecasts.
+\paragraph{Evaluation Metrics.} Following prior work~\citep{ansari2024chronos, agtimeseries, gift-eval}, we assess point forecast accuracy using the Mean Absolute Scaled Error (MASE) and probabilistic forecast accuracy using the Weighted Quantile Loss (WQL).
+MASE normalizes the absolute forecast error by the historical seasonal error of each series, yielding a scale-invariant measure comparable across datasets.
+WQL evaluates the discrepancy between the predictive distribution and the observed value across quantile levels, providing a proxy assessment of probabilistic calibration.
 Consistent with GIFT-Eval, we compute WQL at uniformly spaced quantiles ${\{0.1, 0.2, \dots, 0.9\}}$.

-We aggregate these relative scores across datasets using the geometric mean, following \citet{ansari2024chronos}.
-Additionally, we report the mean rank of WQL, computed by averaging the per-dataset ranks, to provide an alternative perspective of model performance, following \citet{gift-eval}.
+Following \citet{ansari2024chronos}, we aggregate relative scores across datasets using the geometric mean and additionally report the mean rank of WQL.

 \timesfm{TimesFM-2.0-500m\xspace}